JakeFRCSE/my_first_ever_project/README.md

-This is my first project in my life ever.
+This is the first project in my life ever.

 I learned App Inventor during the first semester of University.